-Discover the full directors' dealings record of SUEZ, a listed issuer based in France.
-Shares trade on FR FR, under the authority of AMF.
-Operating in the Water & Environment sector, SUEZ has published 18 public disclosures.
+Track the SUEZ share price and the full insider trade history of the company, a listed issuer based in France.
+Shares are quoted on FR FR, under the authority of AMF.
+Operating in the Food & Beverage sector, SUEZ has logged 18 insider filings.
 Market capitalisation: €2.5bn.
-The latest transaction was disclosed on 27 January 2022 — Apport à une offre publique d'achat.
+The latest transaction was disclosed on 27 January 2022 (Apport à une offre publique d'achat).
 Among the most active insiders: Philippe Petitcolin.
-The full history is accessible without an account.
+Every trade is free.

 18 of 18 declarations